Wesley Lowery – Correspondent, CBS News

 John Gramlich – Senior Editor, Pew Research Center

-Abby Walsh - Vice President, Council on Criminal Justice
+Abby Walsh – Vice President, Strategy and Operations, Council on Criminal Justice (moderator)

 A striking partisan divide characterizes public perceptions of police in the United States, with Republicans expressing far greater confidence in law enforcement than Democrats.
 Nearly nine out of ten Democrats support major changes in policing, while only 14% of Republicans do.
 And nearly eight of ten Democrats – versus just 5% of Republicans – favor reducing police department budgets and shifting the money to social programs.